netzstrategen/gtm-monitoring-gcp/README.md

 2. Use this repo as a Github template
 3. If you want to keep your repo private, create a Github token
 4. Run git clone in your terminal to have all files locally
-4. Modify the variables in /terraform/terraform.tfvars.example
+5. Rename terraform.tfvars.example to terraform.tfvars
-5. Rename the variable file to terraform.tfvars
+4. Modify the variables in terraform.tfvars
 6. Download gcloud and Terraform CLI if you haven't
-7. Log in to gcloud using `gcloud auth login` or `gcloud auth application-default login`
+7. Authenticate gcloud using `gcloud auth application-default login --project your-project-id`
 8. Set the current project to the one you created in step 1. `gcloud config set project project-id`
 9. Run Terraform